awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicrecord-class.md

 override def clone : DynamicRecord
 ```

-Clonez this record to a new DynamicRecord and returns it\.
+Clones this record to a new `DynamicRecord` and returns it\.

 ## def schema<a name="glue-etl-scala-apis-glue-dynamicrecord-class-defs-schema"></a>